Den Bosch is one of our favorite cities to visit. And after you’ve tasted their famous pastry - The Bossche Bol - we’re sure it will be yours too.

-This medieval city is so easy to reach, it takes only one hour from Amsterdam.
-There is a direct nonstop frequent train connection from Amsterdam.
+This medieval city is so easy to reach, it only takes one hour from Amsterdam.
+There is a direct frequent train connection from Amsterdam.
 The city has enough to offer to fill a full day.
 Or even a few.

 This post will help you to see the main highlights of this beautiful city.
-But if you're short on time and you're on your way to Maastricht, then we still urge you to stop at the Den Bosch ('s Hertogenbosch) station for an authentic Bossche Bol.
-It will just slow down by 30 minutes.
+When you're short on time, or you're on your way to Maastricht, then we still urge you to stop at the Den Bosch ('s Hertogenbosch) station for an authentic Bossche Bol.
+It will just slow you down by 30 minutes.
 You won't regret it.

 's-Hertogenbosch or Den Bosch, what is the correct name?

 The official name of the city is 's-Hertogenbosch. 's-Hertogenbosch is the name you need to use in your travel planner or that you'll see on road signs.
 You will not see Den Bosch on any sign.